BoweFlex/vincent-vimgo/README.md

 These are all needed but probably not in this order:

+- Visual Mode
+    - Currently this is supported, in that you can enter and move the cursor around.
+Text should be highlighted and able to be copied/pasted.
 - More Commands, currently only :q is supported.
+    - Probably should be a map of command strings to their "handler" function? i.e. writing the buffer to the provided filepath, etc. Almost like writing a list of endpoints for an http server
 - Reading in/writing to files
     - This may be an issue for down the line but how do you performantly handle very large files?
 - Rope data structure, this is partially implemented in `github.com/BoweFlex/data-structures`